-Using The Value Of Your Business To Reduce Personal IHT
+Using The Value Of Your Business To Reduce Personal Inheritance Tax

 If you spend most of your working time running a small business it is very easy to ignore, or to delay, putting in place suitable provisions to ensure that maximum value can be passed on to your heirs when you are no longer able to run the business.

 One very important point to check is that your interest in the business will qualify for business property relief (BPR) from inheritance tax.
 For your shares to qualify for BPR your company must be wholly or mainly a trading entity.
 So, if the pendulum has swung too far towards lrge cash holdings investments or investment properties HMRC may, on your death, want to tax the entire value of your shares at 40 per cent, including that attributable to the trading elements.